 Firstly, the 14-inch Pro delivers superior performance for multi-core tasks, video editing, photo editing, and gaming.
 It has a built-in cooling fan that maintains peak performance for extended tasks, and the fan is virtually silent.
 The M2 Air is fanless and tends to get warmer when running processor-intensive tasks, potentially limiting performance due to overheating and thermal throttling.

 The 14″ Pro features a larger, brighter, and smoother mini-LED screen with up to a 120FPS refresh rate and significantly better HDR content performance.
 In contrast, the Air uses an IPS LCD display and runs at 60FPS.

 The Pro also offers superior audio quality, thanks to its enhanced speakers and louder maximum volume.
 The sound quality is arguably the best I’ve heard on a laptop, comparable to a set of Bluetooth speakers.

 Additionally, the 14-inch Pro includes more ports (extra USB port, SD card reader, headphone port, and HDMI output), potentially saving you $30-50 on a dongle if you require these connectors.

 Finally, the Pro supports multiple external monitors without additional hardware, while the M2 Air only accommodates a single external monitor.

 If you are looking for the best value Macbook, and don’t care about the best performance, I’d recommend the M1 Air, here is why: Why the M1 MacBook Air is Still a Must-Buy in 2023 and Why People are avoiding the M2?

 Where to Buy?

-You can sometimes get up to 10% discount on Amazon, I saved £164 (nearly $200) buying my 14″ Pro M1 there.
+Occasionally, you can find discounts of up to 10% on Amazon.
+I saved £164 (nearly $200) on my 14″ Pro M1.
 Check prices here: https://amzn.to/3CgxOTr